avantifellows/quiz-frontend/.github/PULL_REQUEST_TEMPLATE.md

   - [ ] Comments have been added appropriately
   - [ ] Check for bundle size [here](https://bundlephobia.com/) if adding a package
   - [ ] Added relevant details like Labels/Projects/Milestones etc.
-  - [ ] If adding or removing any environment variable:
+  - [ ] If adding or removing any environment variable, update `docs/ENV.md`
-    - [ ] update `docs/ENV.md`
-    - [ ] update Github Workflow files
-    - [ ] update the secrets for staging and production
 - [ ] Testing
   - [ ] Wrote tests
   - [ ] Tested locally